fundon/nixos-config/README.md

 I used [`nix-installer`](https://github.com/DeterminateSystems/nix-installer) to init my setups.

-But I modified the original code to support file system case sensitivity.
+But I modified the original code to support file system `case sensitivity`.

+> Because the compilation is in the `/tmp` directory, which is case-sensitive,
+> and the original `/nix` is not case-sensitive, when in the `mv` file,
+> there will be a problem.

 ## Darwin